-As we’re approaching another February 14th and everyone’s telling us to celebrate romantic love, what I really want to shout from the rooftops is how much I love the ladies in my life.
+As another Mother’s Day comes and goes, I want to take a moment to shout from the rooftops how much I love my fellow mom friends; the ladies in my life.

 As we get older, “love” takes many different forms.
 It used to be that we loved our parents and we loved the boy next door with the crooked smile.
 Expanding my definition of love and who I love has led me to reflect on how important my girlfriends are.

 Men are great for lots of things but really, where would I be without you, girlfriend?